sopra-fs24-group-18/server/contributions.md

 Implemented blur and tool in budget mode.
 Improved the effect of blur and hint tool in guessing mode.
-Adjusted the display of waitting answer page.
+Adjusted the ui of waitting answer page.
-Adjusted route in lobby and prepare for budget mode.
+Adjusted route in lobby and prepare page for budget mode.

 **Plan for this week**